pfheatwole/thesis/source/paraglider_components.rst

      m_{\mathrm{l}} &= \rho_{\mathrm{l}} a_{\mathrm{l}}
    \end{aligned}

-Upper and lower surface inertias:
+And the upper and lower surface inertias about the canopy origin :math:`O`:

 .. math::
    :label: surface_inertias